Drug Driving | Legal Consultations

 1. A charge sheet procedure (you will have been charged with an offence at a Gárda station and bailed to appear in court) or;

 2. A summons (you will receive a summons in the post).
-Most prosecutions will involve three appearances before the local District Court in the area which the offence is alleged to have occurred.
+Most prosecution cases will involve three appearances before the local District Court in the area which the offence is alleged to have occurred.

 Generally, a drug driving case will involve 3 court appearances: